Topological and nonlinearity-induced thermalization in a PT-symmetric split-Langevin bath: Introduction

-The concepts of gain and loss occur most naturally in classical statistical systems.
-When a system - say, a chain of coupled oscillators – is in contact with a thermal reservoir, the resultant friction and thermalization can be modeled by a Langevin thermostat~\cite{Langevin1908,Lemons1977}, i.e. a viscous drag force and a random, thermal noise that are at the same location.
-The strength of the random force is determined by the damping coefficient and the bath temperature, and it leads to an equilibrium state where the loss and random gain are balanced on average~\cite{Kubo1966,Lax1960}.
-When multiple Langevin thermostats are present, indicating a system coupled to multiple reservoirs, nonequilibrium steady states with thermal gradients across the system are observed~\cite{Rieder1967,Lepri2003}.
+Loss and gain also naturally occur in classical statistical systems.
+When the system - say, a chain of coupled oscillators – is in contact with a thermal reservoir, its resultant thermalization can be modeled by a Langevin thermostat~\cite{Langevin:1908,Lemons:1997}, i.e. a viscous drag force and accompanying local, random, thermal noise.
+The strength of the random force is determined by the damping coefficient and the bath temperature, and it leads to an equilibrium state where the loss and random gain are balanced on average~\cite{Kubo:1966,Lax:1960}.
+When multiple Langevin thermostats are present, indicating a system coupled to multiple reservoirs at different points, non-equilibrium steady states with thermal gradients across the system are observed~\cite{Rieder:1967,Lepri:2003}.
 In all of these examples, the losses are statistically and locally compensated by the random gain.
-We also note that $\mathcal{PT}$-symmetric harmonic chains connected to Langevin baths have also been studied~\cite{Zheng2011}.
-In these active chains, however, the frictional loss is not accompanied by the noise, and implementing a velocity-dependent gain, with or without fluctuation effects, is challenging.
-Instead, we consider configurations with a viscous loss and a random thermal gain, both of which are consistent with fluctuation dissipation theorem.
+We also note that $\mathcal{PT}$-symmetric harmonic chains connected to baths have also been studied~\cite{Zheng:2011}.
+In these active chains, however, include frictional losses that are is not accompanied by the noise, and a velocity-dependent gain, without requisite fluctuation effects.

-What if the viscous loss and a statistically balanced random gain are spatially separated?
-To answer this question, we introduce a split-Langevin bath, and investigate the fate of the equilibration process in its presence.
-In Sec~\ref{sec:split}, we present numerical results for steady-state properties of the chain with a split Langevin.
-With the aid of stochastic and normal-mode analysis, we explain the numerical results and obtain analytic results for the phase-space covariance matrix in the steady state in Sec.~\ref{sec:stoc}.
-In Sec.~\ref{sec:anh}, we discuss the influence of quartic and Hertz interactions on the thermalization process.
+Here we consider Langevin configurations which are consistent with fluctuation dissipation theorem, and ask the following question: what is the fate of the system if the viscous loss and a statistically balanced random gain are spatially separated?
+To answer this question, we introduce a split-Langevin bath, and investigate the equilibration process in its presence.
+The plan of the paper is as follows.
+In Sec~\ref{sec:split}, we present numerical results for steady-state properties of the uniform chain with a split Langevin, that can be understood with the aid of stochastic and normal-mode analysis.
+In Sec.~\ref{sec:top} we show that this equilbriation is sensitive to the topological phase of the underlying Su-Schrieffer-Heegar (SSH) chain, with the topological edge modes hindering the process.
+In Sec.~\ref{sec:anh}, we discuss the influence of quartic and Hertz nonlinearities on the thermalization process in a uniform chain.
 The paper is concluded with a brief discussion in Sec.~\ref{sec:disc}.